|

 personatus).
 Rare individuals show abnormal

-enlargements of this extension (intriguingly, sometimes
+enlargements of this extension (interestingly, often

-including several in the same collection).
+several in the same collection).

 There is often a prominently speckled "eyebrow"